THE STUDENT EXPERIENCE

-- Articulates research problems, potentials, and limits with respect to theory, knowledge, and practice in nutrition and metabolism.
+- Articulates, critiques, and elaborates the theories, research methods, and approaches to inquiry in nutrition and metabolism.
 Specific knowledge areas of focus include intermediary metabolism, functions and metabolism of vitamins and minerals, nutrition-related diseases such as obesity and diabetes, and fundamental principles of epidemiology and nutrition policy.

 See the program website for a list of faculty trainers.